Optimization of coarse-grained models: matching probability density in conformational space: Test Case: One site water model

 \section{Test Case: One site water model}

-In this section, we use the distribution matching method to construct an effective (CG) force field for one site water model.
-We choose the TIP3P water model\cite{jorgensen:926} as the AA model because of its simplicity.
-The illustration of applying the distribution matching method to optimize effective CG force field is not dependent on the selection of higher-resolution model, for example, we even can construct the one-site water from {\it ab initio} simulations of water.
-The TIP3P water model treat water molecular as a rigid three sites model, and its force field involves only nonbounded interactions, {\it i.e.}, the electrostatic interactions and the Lennnard-Jones potential.
-The TIP3P simulation of water was carried out in the constant NVT condition, where the number of water molecules $N= 216$ in a cubic simulation box with the volume $6.4585 \; {\mathrm nm^3}$ (corresponding the density of water as $1.0 \; {\mathrm g \cdot cm^{-3} }$) at the temperature $300\; {\mathrm K}$.
+In this section, we use PMCG to construct an effective (CG) force field for one site water model.
+We choose the TIP3P water model\cite{jorgensen:926} as AA system, which is widely applied in atomistic molecular simulations of water systems.
+The illustration of applying PMCG to optimize effective CG force field is not dependent on the selection of higher-resolution model, for example, we could directly construct the one-site water from the first principle quantum mechanics based simulations of water, which is very expensive and usually only treats hundreds water molecules and is not easy to reach to a nanosecond.
+In comparison with the {\emph ab initio} water model, usual all-atomic water model, such as TIP3P, can reach tens of thousands of water molecules and reach hundreds of nanoseconds or longer.
+The TIP3P water model treat water molecular as a rigid three sites model, and its force field involves only non-bonded interactions, {\it i.e.}, the electrostatic interactions and the Lennnard-Jones potential.
+The TIP3P simulation of water was carried out in the constant NVT condition, where the number of water molecules $N= 216$ in a cubic simulation box with the volume $6.4585 \; {\mathrm nm^3}$ (corresponding the density of water as $1.0 \; {\mathrm g \cdot cm^{-3} }$) at the temperature $T=300\; {\mathrm K}$.
 In one site CG model, the water molecules are replaced by a spherically symmetrical site mapped by the center of mass of water molecules with the mass $2 m_{H} + m_{O}$.
 Both the CG model and the TIP3P model are simulated by the MD package NAMD2.5~\cite{namd} with our modification for coarse-graining MD simulations.
-In all simulations, the Lennnard-Jones potentials are gradually switched off from radius $r_{switch}=0.8 \; {\mathrm nm}$ to $r_{cutoff}=0.9 \; {\mathrm nm}$, the electrostatic force is calculated based on particle mesh Ewald method~\cite{namd}.
-Langevin thermostat with the a damping coefficient of $5.0 \; {\mathrm ps^{-1}}$ is used; a length $20 {\mathrm ns}$ trajectory was generated from TIP3P simulation, and conformations are collected in a frequency of every $0.4 \; {\mathrm ps}$ after the first $10 \; {\mathrm ps}$ simulations for sake of thermal equilibrium.
-The CG simulations were performed in the same condition with the TIP3P simulation but the length of trajectory at each parameters $u_{\gamma}$ is as short as $800 \; {\mathrm ps}$ with a sampling interval of $0.2 \; {\mathrm ps}$ after droping first $10\; \mathrm{ps}$ trajectory.
-The $g(r_{\mu};x)$ at $r_{\mu} = r_{min} + \mu \Delta r\;, \mu=0, \cdots, 99$ are chosen as the basis functions for the expansion described in Eq.~(\ref{eq:s2}), $\Delta r=0.008\; {\mathrm nm}$ and $r_{min}=0.1\; \mathrm{nm}$.
-It is directly to use more basis function, such as multiple-body correlations, local orientational orders, in Eq.~(\ref{eq:s2}) to obtain more robust CG force field, the weights of all these preselected physical quantities in $s^{2}$ are automatically provided by estimating $g_{\mu\nu}$.
-As more and more physical quantities are applied, the $s^{2}$ will reaches saturation and does not change any more even more physical quantities are applied~\cite{GongZ2009b}.
-In the paper we only apply the RDFs to focus on illustrating the distribution matching CG method.
-Without loss any generality, these values of RDF are first scaled then are applied as the basis functions, {\textit i.e.},
+In all simulations, the Lennnard-Jones potentials are gradually switched off from radius $r_{switch}=0.8 \; {\mathrm nm}$ to $r_{cutoff}=0.9 \; {\mathrm nm}$, the electrostatic force is calculated based on particle mesh Ewald (PME) method.
+Langevin thermostat with the a damping coefficient of $5.0 \; {\mathrm ps^{-1}}$ is used; a length $20 {\mathrm ns}$ trajectory was generated from TIP3P simulation, and conformations are collected in a frequency of every $0.4 \; {\mathrm ps}$ after a segment of equilibrating simulations.